Mitsubishi Motors Australia: Cessation of local production and corporate restructure

 On 5 February 2008, it was announced that MMAL would cease production of the 380 at the Tonsley Park plant, effective at the end of March 2008.
 The two-page statement released announced they would pursue a "full import strategy" for the Australian market due to unviable 380 sales.
 The last Mitsubishi 380 sedan left the production line on 27 March 2008.
 Coinciding with the last vehicles to leave the line was the redundancy of about 500 workers, with another 430 staying for another 12 months.
 Those remaining decommissioned the plant and produced a stockpile of spare parts destined to last ten years.

 By late 2009, MMAL had removed the last piece of manufacturing equipment from the Tonsley Park assembly plant.
 Ownership of the plant was handed over to the Government of South Australia on 16 December 2009.

 At the same time, MMAL began a restructure of the remaining divisions of the company.
 This restructure concluded in mid-2009 and saw staff numbers reduced to around 200 through redundancy and outsourcing.

 The majority of the remaining staff are involved with sales and marketing activities, though MMAL retains some product engineering capability to perform any design changes that may be required to fit Mitsubishi Motors Corporation's global products into the Australian market.

 Redevelopment of plant sites

 The 61-hectare Tonsley site is being redeveloped for retail, TAFE facilities, hi-tech manufacturing, with future residential plans.

 The Lonsdale engine manufacturing plant was transformed into the Onkaparinga Recycling plant in 2010.

 Vehicle lineup

-Since the end of local 380 production, the entire vehicle range that MMAL sells is imported from Japan with the ASX, Outlander and Pajero, and from Thailand with the Mirage, Pajero Sport and Triton.
+Since the end of local 380 production, the entire vehicle range that MMAL sells is imported from Japan with the ASX, Eclipse Cross, and Outlander, while also imported from Thailand with the Pajero Sport and Triton.